How to Improve Email Deliverability and Why It Matters to B2B Marketers and Sales Teams?

 - Broken links embedded in your emails

 If you see low engagement or conversion rates, then your emails might be hitting the spam folder.
 If this is the case, you should try to figure out why.
-You could start by looking to see what is affecting your email deliverability.
+You could start by looking to see what is email deliverability and how it affects your scores.

 After crafting the perfect email marketing campaign, the worst thing to happen is all your efforts land in the spam box.
 But why is that?
 Why are your mass email campaigns and one-on-one messages going to the spam box?
 There could be many reasons why your emails aren’t getting past spam filters, but it’s most likely that you probably have some email deliverability issues.